How to get Germany business visa?

 • Germany business visa application form - completed, signed and dated by the applicant.

 • A passport that remains valid at least for three months after you depart from Germany.
 The passport should not be older than 10 years and should have at least 2 blank pages.
 Photos should be affixed correctly.
 It should bear the signature of the applicant.

-• Two photos taken recently.
-70 or 80 (32x26 mm) percent of the photo should be comprised of a frontal view of the face.
+• Two photos that taken recently.
+70 or 80 (32x26 mm) per cent of the photo should be comprised of a frontal view of the face.
 A uniform and white background is advised.

 • A national ID card copy - the document should remain valid for three months after you leave Germany.